waynemwashuma/Web-Components-demo/README.md

-use liveserver to see the results
+use liveserver extension in VS code to see the results